bitnami/containers/bitnami/elasticsearch/README.md

 ## Contributing

 We'd love for you to contribute to this Docker image.
-You can request new features by creating an [issue](https://github.com/bitnami/containers/issues), or submit a [pull request](https://github.com/bitnami/containers/pulls) with your contribution.
+You can request new features by creating an [issue](https://github.com/bitnami/containers/issues), or submiting a [pull request](https://github.com/bitnami/containers/pulls) with your contribution.

 ## Issues